 Drinking constantly increase the opportunities to practice.
 For a child with special needs, extra practice is crucial because they need a lot more repetition than a typical child.
 This part is tricky!
 Tommy is not wanting to drink much liquids at school.
 At home, I just hand his water bottle and he drinks fine.
 But there is something about Tommy's drinks, his drinks have to be very cold.
 So I always put a lot of ice cubes in his water bottle.
 He likes coconut water, apple juice and mineral water.
 Lately, I have been doing tea for breakfast and he is drinking them fine, but they are more ice-tea than actual tea.
 The teas he has tried are chamomile and lavender and Licorice root and he is drinking them fine.
 I will be experimenting with different tea flavors during our potty party.

-so they can work on potty party at school, too.
+I gave a reward box to the school staff, so they can work on potty party at school, too. |

 This is a big part of the Potty Party by Ashley Hickey.
 She says this has been the hardest part while working with kids with spacial needs.
 The child should get a reward right after he or she sits on the potty.